The Latest: Trump tries to rally divided Republicans around his 'big beautiful bill'

-President Donald Trump is trying to seal the deal on his "big, beautiful bill" by using the power of political persuasion Tuesday in a closed-door meeting to unify divided House Republicans.
-The multitrillion-dollar package is at risk of collapsing ahead of planned votes this week.
+President Donald Trump tried to seal the deal on his "big, beautiful bill" by using the power of political persuasion Tuesday in a closed-door meeting to unify divided House Republicans.
+The multitrillion-dollar package has been at risk of collapsing ahead of planned votes this week.
+Trump implored Republicans to drop their fights and said afterward, "I think we're going to get everything we want."

 Secretary of State Marco Rubio also is on Capitol Hill, to defend the nearly 50% cuts to his department’s budget.
 He’ll tell the Senate Foreign Relations Committee on Tuesday that focusing on core priorities will strengthen the U.S. position on the global stage.